dotnet/docs-maui/docs/user-interface/controls/switch.md

 The <xref:Microsoft.Maui.Controls.Switch> control defines the following properties:

 - `IsToggled` is a `boolean` value that indicates whether the <xref:Microsoft.Maui.Controls.Switch> is on.
 The default value of this property is `false`.
-- `OnColor` is a `Color` that affects how the <xref:Microsoft.Maui.Controls.Switch> is rendered in the toggled, or on state.
+- `OnColor` is a <xref:Microsoft.Maui.Graphics.Color> that affects how the <xref:Microsoft.Maui.Controls.Switch> is rendered in the toggled, or on state.
-- `ThumbColor` is the `Color` of the switch thumb.
+- `ThumbColor` is the <xref:Microsoft.Maui.Graphics.Color> of the switch thumb.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means they can be styled and be the target of data bindings.